Pakistani girl shot by Taliban to have skull reconstructed

 Dave Rosser, the hospital’s medical director, said a procedure to insert a cochlear implant to restore her left side hearing and the complicated skull reconstruction surgery would be carried out by a team of 10 doctors and nurses.

-The skull will be repaired with a 0.6 mm plate molded from a 3D model created using imaging data from Malala’s skull.
+The skull will be repaired with a 0.6 mm plate moulded from a 3D model created using imaging data from Malala’s skull.